I always thought it was collagen, just that one word. I hadn’t the faintest idea there is a difference between animal collagen vs plant collagen.

 YourSuper Plant Collagen

-Taste: Neutral flavor with a hint of vanilla
+Taste: Neutral flavour with a hint of vanilla

 - Tocos* – rice bran solubles (Thailand);